12 Suggestions for successfully sharing Christmas as a co-parent

 If you will be spending all or part of Christmas Day alone, make plans and keep busy.
 And know that it will get easier as the years go by.

-11. Good will to all (even your ex!)
+11. Goodwill to all (even your ex!)

-Whatever you do, use this time of goodwill to your advantage.
-The reality is that mum and dad getting on (even for one day) is the very best gift you can give to your kids.
+Use this time to reach out to the other parent and mend some of those burnt bridges (if you're ready).
+Perhaps you can invite him for breakfast or even buy him a small gift.
+Check out this article for ideas: 12 Hilarious Christmas gifts for your ex.
+The reality is that mum and dad getting on (even for one day) is the very best present you can give to your kids.

 12. Enjoy the day and have fun

-Be sure to allow time for “mum fun” even if it is lying comatose on the couch watching The Wiggles Christmas Special.
+Yes, Christmas without the kids won't be as memorable, but it doesn’t hurt to let your hair down and enjoy yourself too.
+Be sure to allow time for "me time” even if it is lying comatose on the couch watching The Wiggles Christmas Special.

 Keep reading